Battle of Xingyang (190): In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, the coalition were successively victorious and pressed on Luoyang.
-Dong Zhuo asked his aid Li Ru for advice, and Li replied that he should move the capital to Chang'an.
+Dong Zhuo asked his aide Li Ru for advice, and Li replied that he should move the capital to Chang'an.
 Dong Zhuo did so and burned Luoyang to the ground to force everyone to leave.
 The coalition generals saw the smoke coming from Luoyang and advanced, only to find the charred ruins of Luoyang.

 Cao Cao went to Yuan Shao and said that the coalition should pursue Dong Zhuo, but Yuan replied that everybody was worn out and there would be nothing to gain by pursuing, and all the lords agreed that they should do nothing.
 After this Cao Cao exclaimed, "You childish buffoons are not qualified to participate in strategic planning!"
 Cao Cao then took Xiahou Dun, Xiahou Yuan, Cao Hong, Cao Ren, Li Dian, Yue Jin, Cao Chun and 10,000 troops to chase in pursuit.

 In the novel, the road west from Luoyang to Chang'an was through Xingyang (while in reality, Xingyang was to the east of Luoyang).
 When Dong Zhuo reached Xingyang, Xu Rong welcomed him.
 Li Ru, hearing of Cao Cao's approach, suggested to lure Cao Cao into an ambush with Lü Bu.
 In Xingyang, Cao Cao engaged Lü Bu, as predicted, and while Xiahou Dun was duelling with Lü, Dong Zhuo's generals Li Jue and Guo Si attacked from both flanks and surrounded Cao Cao.
 Cao Cao ordered Xiahou Yuan and Cao Ren to hold them off, but Cao Cao's forces were eventually overwhelmed and retreated.

 As Cao Cao's men were preparing to settle for the evening, Xu Rong came out of his ambush and scattered Cao's camp.
 Cao Cao quickly mounted his horse to escape, but he was shot in the shoulder by Xu Rong and his horse was slain.
 Cao Cao became captured by two enemy soldiers but Cao Hong killed them and freed his master.
 Cao Hong offered his horse to Cao Cao, but there was a river ahead and Cao Cao could ride no more, while Xu Rong's men drew ever closer.
 Cao Hong then carried Cao Cao as he waded across the river.
 Xu Rong's men initially fired arrows at them, but soon turned around to cross the river in a ford upstream.
 When Cao Cao and Cao Hong finally reached the other side of the river, Xu Rong came charging from upstream, but Xiahou Dun intercepted and killed Xu Rong on the spot.
 Cao Cao's forces then came together, all relieved that Cao Cao is safe, and retreated back to Yuan Shao's main camp at Henei.
 Dong Zhuo's remaining forces left to follow him to Chang'an.